 21. Bishops’ House

 Visiting Sheffield’s finest surviving example of a timber-framed house is definitely one of the best free things to do in Yorkshire.
-The fifteenth century Bishops’ House is open to the public every Saturday and Sunday, allowing you to see what it would have been like to live there when it was first built, as well its connection to the wider history of the city.
+The 15th-century Bishops’ House is open to the public every Saturday and Sunday, allowing you to see what it would have been like to live there when it was first built, as well its connection to the wider history of the city.

 Bishops’ House, Norton Leeds Lane, Sheffield, South Yorkshire, S8 9BE.